Planetary engineering: Ethical considerations

 While successful terraforming would allow life to prosper on other planets, philosophers have debated whether this practice is morally sound.
 Certain ethics experts suggest that planets like Mars hold an intrinsic value independent of their utility to humanity and should therefore be free from human interference.
+Also, some argue that through the steps that are necessary to make Mars habitable - such as fusion reactors, space-based solar-powered lasers, or spreading a thin layer of soot on Mars' polar ice caps - would deteriorate the current aesthetic value that Mars possesses.
+This calls into question humanity's intrinsic ethical and moral values, as it raises the question of whether humanity is willing to eradicate the current ecosystem of another planet for their benefit.
 Through this ethical framework, terraforming attempts on these planets could be seen to threaten their intrinsically valuable environments, rendering these efforts unethical.

+Another important ethical consideration for terraforming is the way some humans believe it is their role in our universe.
+The media also influences how we perceive terraforming.
+As the media often shows, terraforming is an exciting step or even a necessary step for the survival of humans.
+In many TV shows and movies space colonization is portrayed as spectacular with pretty images to encourage support from the public.
+This sparks many debates between philosophers.
+For example, Paul York suggests that if humans ever have the need to terraform another planets surface because Earths is so deteriorated, then terraforming a different planets surface like Mars could lead to a similar destruction.
+On the other hand, James Schwartz and other environmental philosophers argue that if we explore and terraform other planets that this could lead to an understanding and solve some environmental problems we face on Earth.

 Seeding

 Environmental considerations

 Mars is the primary subject of discussion for seeding.
 Locations for seeding are chosen based on atmospheric temperature, air pressure, existence of harmful radiation, and availability of natural resources, such as water and other compounds essential to terrestrial life.

 Developing microorganisms for seeding

 Natural or engineered microorganisms must be created or discovered that can withstand the harsh environments of Mars.
 The first organisms used must be able to survive exposure to ionizing radiation and the high concentration of CO_{2} present in the Martian atmosphere.
 Later organisms such as multicellular plants must be able to withstand the freezing temperatures, withstand high CO_{2} levels, and produce significant amounts of O2.

 Microorganisms provide significant advantages over non-biological mechanisms.
 They are self-replicating, negating the needs to either transport or manufacture large machinery to the surface of Mars.
 They can also perform complicated chemical reactions with little maintenance to realize planet-scale terraforming.

-Mars is the primary subject of discussion for seeding.
-Locations for seeding are chosen based on atmospheric temperature, air pressure, existence of harmful radiation, and availability of natural resources, such as water and other compounds essential to terrestrial life.